 I also rarely base events on my real life.
 I do take from my experiences of course, I’m not sure how you could not, and my characters have parts of me in them.
 I relate to them, empathize with them.
 I often naturally talk about concerns of mine at the time of writing.
 I may use a line from a real person.
 I may base something off a real place.
 But if you were to look at what I am inspired by and then the end result, you often wouldn’t be able to see the connection because it takes from multiple places/people and combines into something new.

-I also dream in third-person often, which is kind of weird.
+I also dream in third-person often.

 “How do you stay motivated?”